Spanfile/spanfile.github.io/_posts/2025-05-08-traefik-le-dns-challenge.md

 newServer({address="8.8.8.8:853", tls="openssl", subjectName="dns.google", validateCertificates=true})
 ```

 This way, when clients send unencrypted queries to the local resolver, they will be forwarded to the external resolvers encrypted.
 However, it is still possible for clients to just not use the local resolvers at all and send out unencrypted queries themselves.
-This can be mitigated with the local router/firewall.
+This can be mitigated with the local router/firewall by redirecting all outgoing DNS queries to the resolvers.

-## Forced DNS redirect to local resolvers and hairpin NAT
+## DNS redirect and hairpin NAT

 In the network's router, it is possible to create a [NAT rule](https://en.wikipedia.org/wiki/Network_address_translation) that redirects all outgoing DNS queries to the local resolvers.
 Alongside it is also required to create a so-called hairpin NAT rule to "complete" the redirection to prevent an issue with the redirection.

 This is what happens with just the redirection rule, without the hairpin rule.
 The user sends a DNS query to some external DNS resolver, and it traverses through the router.
 The router's NAT rule rewrites the destination address to the local resolver and forwards the query there.
-The resolver receives it and responds directly to the user, but the user will reject the response since it expects the response to arrive from its original destination, not the local resolver.
+The resolver receives it and responds directly to the user, but the user will reject the response since it expects the response to arrive from the external resolver, not the local resolver.

 ![DNS NAT without hairpin](/assets/2025/05/dns-nat-no-hairpin.png)

 The hairpin NAT rule additionally masquerades the source address of the query as well to the router, and "fakes" the source address for the returning response.
 Like before, the user sends a DNS query to some external DNS resolver, but now the router changes both the destination and source address of the query.
-The destination is the local resolver, and the source is the router itself.
+The new destination is the local resolver, and the new source is the router itself.
 Once the resolver responds to the router, it changes the response's destination address to the user and the source address to the address that was originally masqueraded, in this case the external resolver's address.
 It essentially fakes being the external resolver while forwarding all queries to the local resolver.

 ![DNS NAT with hairpin](/assets/2025/05/dns-nat-with-hairpin.png)